nortikin/sverchok/docs/nodes/surface/nurbs_birail.rst

 * **Scale all axes**.
 If not checked, profile curves will be scaled along one axis only, in order to fill the space between two paths.
 If checked, profile curves will be scaled along all axes uniformly.
 Checked by default.
+* **Auto rotate profiles**.
+If not checked, the node will assume that all profile curves lie in the XOY plane.
+If checked, the node will work with arbitrarily rotated profile curves.
+Enabled option requires more computations, and so, may make the node slower and less precise.
+Unchecked by default.
 * **Explicit V Values**.
 If checked, then the user has the ability to provide values of path curves parameter values, at which the provided path curves must be placed; otherwise, the node will calculate these parameters